-Jimmy John Liautaud, the owner of Jimmy John's Gourmet Sandwiches, is a big game hunter.
+Photographs show Jimmy John Liautaud, the owner of Jimmy John's Gourmet Sandwiches, on big game hunts.

 On 10 June 2011, the web site Smile Politely uncovered photos purportedly showing Jimmy John Liautaud, the founder of Jimmy John’s Gourmet Sandwiches, posing with various dead “trophy” animals, including an elephant and a leopard: